Being a freelance writer for 6+ years, Billy has interest and knowledge in a wide range of topics.

 Considered an isolated or specific phobia, Lutraphobia is the fear of otters.
 While many people would consider otters to be cute or adorable, it is believed the isolated or specific fears originate from a prior traumatic event, commonly during childhood.
 Thus, creating a ‘fight or flight’ reaction.

-The person may consider otters to be unclean and diseased, to being aggressive and harmful.
+The person may consider otters to be unclean and diseased, or aggressive and harmful.
 Some may avoid locations containing otters, but be able to look at images of them.
-Others may go into panic at the site of an image.
+Others may go into a panic at the site of an image.

 Generally, those suffering from this phobia will avoid areas that could contain otters, including rivers and wooded areas.